sjlutterbie/nonprofit-board-match/README.md

 ### Internal motivation

-This app was intentionally developed without an advanced framework in order to strengthen my core full-stack development capabilities.
+I intentionally developed without an advanced framework in order to strengthen my core full-stack development capabilities.
 In particular, I focused on the following skills: